Water Corporation

 Water Corporation is owned by the Western Australian Government and is accountable to its sole shareholder, the Minister for Water.
 Most of Water Corporation's surplus is returned to the Government as a dividend to contribute to the development of the state, with the remainder invested in capital works.

 Formation

 Water Corporation was created in January 1996, in a restructure of the water industry in Western Australia.

-The Water Authority in turn had been created in 1985 through a merger of the former Metropolitan Water Authority, which operated in Perth, the state capital, and the water and wastewater operations of the former WA Public Works Department.
+The Water Authority in turn had been created in 1985 through a merger of the former Metropolitan Water Authority, which operated in Perth, the state capital, and the water and wastewater operations of the former Public Works Department of Western Australia.